XPMUser/XPMUser.github.io/oldprodigy/choose/images/README.md

-Credits to Daboss7173 for this one and Slappygig for the audio files.
+Credits to Daboss7173 for this one and for the audio files.
+Things by Prodigy Education.